c2m2-asia/kathmandu/_posts/2020-04-27-workforce-impact.md

 ## Psychosocial effects

 {% maincolumn 'assets/img/charts/PsychologicallyAffectedDist.png' '' %}
-{% maincolumn 'assets/img/charts/PsychosocialEffectsMultiples2.png' '' %}
+{% maincolumn 'assets/img/charts/PsychosocialEffectsMultiples.png' '<b>Pychosocial effects of the pandemic</b> <br/><br/> Respondents could select more than one answer for this question.
+Each pie chart represents the percentage of respondents that choose a given option.' %}
 {% maincolumn 'assets/img/charts/CounselingDist.png' '' %}

 <!-- {% maincolumn 'assets/img/charts/NextSixMonthsChallengesMultiples.png' '' %} -->